 Industrial sewing machines are work horses – they sew over layers of clothing like a bulldozer go over whatever they go over.
 They have very powerful motors, much much more powerful than the home sewing machine.
 Working with some fabrics with a domestic sewing machine can be very frustrating at times.

-Most of the sewing machine problems you will find in domestic machines are not there with these machines.
+Most of the sewing machine problems and solutions you will find in domestic machines are not there with these machines.
 Even if there are, it is probably you and not the machine.

 The maintenance is also pretty effortless – with most machine being self lubricating.